SACGF/cdot/README.md

 * Internet hosted UTA is a PostgreSQL server, so requires client Postgres libraries, is inaccessible behind firewalls.
 They have been planning on building a [REST server since 2014](https://github.com/biocommons/uta/issues/164)
 * High complexity manual process for releases means they [do not support Ensembl](https://github.com/biocommons/uta/issues/233) and take a while to make RefSeq releases.

+## What does cdot stand for?

+cdot, pronounced "see dot" stands for Complete Dict of Transcripts